BookStackApp/website/content/blog/2023/bookstack-release-v23-08.md

 - Notify upon replies to my comments

 These options represent global defaults for notifications.
-Upon those options, the "Notification Preferences" view also lists all the items you're watching or ignoring.
+This new "Notification Preferences" view also lists all the items you're watching or ignoring.
 Watching or ignoring allows content-specific control of notifications that may work in addition to, or override, your global notification preferences.
 You can watch any book, chapter or page via the new "Watch" action:

 ![A view of the actions for a page in BookStack, focused on a "Watch" action with eye icon](/images/2023/08/watch_action.png)

-By default this will watch for both new pages and page changes.
+By default this will watch for new pages and page changes.
 This can be changed via the watch options menu, found by selecting the watch status in the details:

 <img width="420" src="/images/2023/08/watch_options.png" alt='A view within the details for a page in BookStack, showing various options for watching the page, including "Ignore", "All Page Updates" and "All Page Updates & Comments"'>